Thriving on Diversity and Multiculturalism in Milan and Lausanne

 , the second-largest city on Lake Geneva, combines a dynamic commercial town with the locality of a holiday resort.
 The capital of the canton of Vaud is also a lively university and convention town.
 Sports and culture are given a high profile in the Olympic capital.
 The town is built on three hills, surrounded by vineyard-covered slopes, with Lake Geneva at its feet.
 Small alleyways with cafes and boutiques shape the streetscape in the medieval city center

-All participants are required register for ONE of the following SDSU courses, offered through the College of Extended Studies (CES):
+All participants are required to register for the following SDSU College of Extended Studies (CES) “Special Sessions

 - PSY 344: PSYCHOLOGY AND CULTURE (3 units)*